Wānaka: Winter

 Wānaka has the broadest range of snow activity choices of any town in New Zealand.
 These include Treble Cone, Cardrona Alpine Resort and Snow Farm, some of New Zealand's premier commercial ski fields.
 Wānaka is the main accommodation provider for these resorts and so is very busy in high season (July–September).

 Winter in Wānaka is also the home to a variety of winter sporting events including everything from the annual free Winter Games to the Merino Muster.

 Treble Cone has good lift-accessed terrain and for this reason has become popular amongst visitors, 'ConeHeads'.
 It also catches some of the better snow in the area, with its location and orientation getting more snow from NW storms.

-Cardrona is more attractive to families and beginners, though an attempt has been made at the park riding population in competition with SnowPark.
-Snowpark is a dedicated 100% artificial terrain park for advanced riders.
-Snow Farm is New Zealand's only commercial cross-country ski field.

 Cardrona also hosts one of the few Olympic-sized half-pipes in the world and has been used for practice for Olympic competition.